Most news about student loans focuses on struggling college graduates who can’t repay their loans.

 Cons: Requires borrowers to qualify based on credit and income, as well as negates some flexibility afforded by federal student loans.

 Generally, banks that refinance Parent PLUS loans like to see steady income and employment history as well, which will increase your odds of being approved.
+Want to get a sense of whether you might qualify to refinance?
+Take our refinancing eligibility quiz!

 However, keep in mind that private student loans don’t have all of the same repayment options that federal student loans do.
 While you can change federal student loan repayment plans at any time, this isn’t the case with private student loans.